-Michael Kazakevich is a partner in Ropes & Gray’s finance group in London and co-head of the firm’s global practice.
+Michael Kazakevich is a partner in Ropes & Gray’s finance group in London, co-head of the firm’s global practice, and co-chair of the firm’s investment banking industry group.

 Michael’s practice focuses on corporate finance transactions.
 He has advised issuers and underwriters in connection with high yield debt issues, secured leveraged loans, initial and follow-on public equity offerings, tender offers and acquisition financing commitments.